grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li>A collection of links...<br />...to pages with reviews interviews and featurescan be found on the links page of the Galaxie 500 - Luna - Damon &Naomi web site<br /><span class="removed_link" title="http://www.aald.demon.co.uk/galaxie/links.html">http://www.aald.demon.co.uk/galaxie/links.html</span></ul>
 <li><a name="III2">Mailing Lists and Message/Bulletin Boards</a>
 <ul>
-<li>The Galaxie 500 Mailing List<br />a lively debate forum for all things Galaxie 500 related and moreTo subscribe email <a href="mailto:majordomo@listbox.com">majordomo@listbox.com</a>with &quot;subscribe galaxie &lt;your email address&gt;&quot; or&quot;subscribe galaxie-digest &lt;your email address&gt;&quot;in the BODY of the email.
+<li>The Galaxie 500 Mailing List<br />a lively debate forum for all things Galaxie 500 related and moreTo subscribe email <a href="mailto:majordomo@listbox.com">majordomo@listbox.com</a>with "subscribe galaxie &lt;your email address&gt;" or"subscribe galaxie-digest &lt;your email address&gt;"in the BODY of the email.
 Any problems feel free to email me at <a href="mailto:andy@aald.demon.co.uk">andy@aald.demon.co.uk</a>
 <li>Fuzzy Wuzzy Mailing List<br />The official Luna news and information mailing list recently mislaid all the email addresses.
 If you wish to receive Luna news from the horses mouth you'll have to sign up again.
 Email<a href="mailto:sideshow@fuzzywuzzy.com">sideshow@fuzzywuzzy.com</a> and ask them nicely to add you to the list.<br />Given that this was Justin's little baby and that he is currentlyon hiatus from LUNA we'll have to wait and see what will become ofit.
 <li>Luna Message BoardA newly established and splendidly fizzy web based discussion can befound at <span class="removed_link" title="http://disc.server.com/Indices/67663.html">http://disc.server.com/Indices/67663.html</span></ul>
 <li><a name="III3">Newsgroups</a>In the following Newsgroups Galaxie 500 (etc.) discussion isacceptable...